Regular graphs of large girth and arbitrary degree: Concluding remarks

-\paragraph{Further improvement~1.} In 1994, Morgenstern in~\cite{Mo94} has extended the construction of families of $p+1$-regular Ramanujan graphs by Lubotzky-Philips-Sarnak~\cite{LPS88} and Margulis~\cite{Ma88} coming with a construction of families of $p^k+1$-regular graphs, $p$ any prime and $k\in \N^\star$.
-The idea was to use quaternion algebras over function fields that are of class number equal to 1 (admit a unique factorization property similar to Theorem~\ref{th:fact}), and to find a suitable reduction map similar to the map $\tau_q$ in~\eqref{eq:tau}, which yields a {\em split} quaternion algebra (isomorphic to 2-by-2 matrices).
-Similarly to the set of special prime quaternions $\Pp(p)$ of~\eqref{eq:Pp(p)odd}-\eqref{eq:Pp(p)even}, there is also in~\cite[Equation~(9)]{Mo94} a set of special prime quaternions of cardinal $p^k+1$ used to prove unique factorization.
-This allows to take a subset $\Dd(d)$ of cardinal $d+1$ as done in the present paper and to define similarly Cayley graphs on $PGL_2(\F_{p^k})$ on $d+1$ elements.
-The connectedness of these graphs could be proved also by using properties of subgroups of $PSL_2(\F_{p^k})$ (indeed Dickson's result hold for subgroups of $PSL_2$ over any finite field, not only for prime finite fields).
+In 1994, Morgenstern in~\cite{Mo94} has extended the construction of families of $p + 1$-regular Ramanujan graphs by Lubotzky-Philips-Sarnak~\cite{LPS88} and Margulis~\cite{Ma88} coming with a construction of families of $p^k + 1$-regular graphs, $p$ any prime and $k \in \N^\star$.
+The idea was to use quaternion algebras over function fields that are of class number equal to 1 (admit a unique factorization property similar to Theorem 2.2).
+Applying the technique developed in the present paper to those graphs raises the hope to improve further more the estimates on the girth: Indeed, given an integer $d$ the next prime power $p^k$ is always smaller than the next prime $p'$: $p^k \le p'$ (remember that this ``gap'' plays an important role in the estimate of the girth).
+However, Dickson's result do not hold directly for the group $PSL_2(\F_{p^k} )$ and thus cannot guarantee the connectedness of the graphs as was done here.
+We have not tried, but even if connectedness can be obtained in some cases, we found out that the use of Morgenstern graphs may not be worth considering the tradeoff between simplicity and sharpness of the bounds, as explained below: \begin{itemize}